txgruppi/json2react/README.md

 I needed a way to store static views on the database as data, not as HTML code.

-Using this library you can fetch some remote data which represents a UI and render it with React.
+Using this library you can fetch some remote data which represents an UI and render it with React.

 ## Install